Morphine-3-glucuronide

 Morphine-3-glucuronide is a metabolite of morphine produced by UGT2B7.
 It is not active as an opioid agonist, but does have some action as a convulsant, which does not appear to be mediated through opioid receptors, but rather through interaction with glycine and/or GABA receptors.
 As a polar compound, it has a limited ability to cross the blood–brain barrier, but kidney failure may lead to its accumulation and result in seizures.
 Probenecid and inhibitors of P-glycoprotein can enhance uptake of morphine-3-glucuronide and, to a lesser extent, morphine-6-glucuronide.
 Reported side effects related to the accumulation of this metabolite include convulsions, agitation, hallucinations, hyperalgesia, and coma.

+Formation

+The enzyme UDP-Glucuronosyltransferase-2B7 converts morphine to its glucuronide by adding a sugar acid at the phenolic hydroxy group, with uridine diphosphate (UDP) as byproduct: